MS in Climate

 Second Credential

-A defining feature of the degree is a required second credential in the form of a full New York State-level advanced certificate or a dual degree.
+A defining feature of the degree is a required second credential, which students can satisfy through a New York State-level advanced certificate or a dual degree.
 The second credential equips students with a specialization in a targeted field of their choosing and prepares them to succeed professionally in that area.

 Practical and Applied Experiences